benplant/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

+***

 My project optimizing a portfolio website for the Udacity [Critical Rendering Path course](https://www.udacity.com/course/ud884).

-The goal of the project is to optimize the critical rendering path and make this page render as quickly as possible.
+I completed this project using techniques to optimize HTML, CSS and JavaScript in order to improve website page speed and user experience for both mobile and desktop environments.

 For testing I ran the site on a local server:
 ```